-The value of each bar can be symbolized as a count of features in each category on the y-axis, or as a number or rate/ratio field.
-If a field is used, the bar values can be calculated as a sum, minimum, maximum, average, percentile, or median of values from the field for each category.
+You can symbolize the value of each bar as a count of features in each category on the y-axis or as a number or rate/ratio field.
+If you use a field, the bar values can be calculated as a sum, minimum, maximum, average, percentile, or median of values from the field for each category.

-An optional Subgroup field can be selected on the y-axis.
-The Subgroup field must be a string field and will be used to divide each category on the y-axis into subcategories.
-You can also switch from a grouped bar chart to a stacked bar chart using the Stack chart button .
+You can optionally select the Subgroup field on the y-axis.
+The Subgroup field must be a string field and is used to divide each category on the y-axis into subcategories.

-Style related maps with the same field you used to group your bar chart.
-When you interact with the chart or map, you'll be able to see simultaneous categorical and spatial patterns.
+You can style related maps with the same field you used to group your bar chart.
+When you interact with the chart or map, you can see simultaneous categorical and spatial patterns.